t4top/solana-nft-sales-monitor/README.md

 - **name**: The NFT collection name
 - **creatorAddress**: The wallet address of one of the creators of the NFT collection.
 This program monitors this address for its transactions.
+- **discordWebhook**: The Webhook URL to the Discord channel where NFT sales notification will be posted.

 ## Usage